-Before start up, check whether:
+Before start-up, check whether:

-- persons or obstructions are beside or in front of the machine, - the machine is free of oily and combustible materials, - all safety elements are in place, - all grips are free of grease, oils, fuel, dirt, snow and ice.
+- persons or obstructions are next to or in front of the machine; - the machine is free of oily and combustible materials; - all safety elements are in place; - all grips are free of grease, oils, fuel, dirt, snow and ice.

-Before start up, carry out all required visual inspections and function tests.
+Before commissioning, carry out all required visual inspections and function tests.

-If the following tests reveal damages or other faults, the machine must not be operated, until these deficiencies have been corrected.
+If the tests reveal damage or other defects, the machine must not be operated until these have been rectified.